Money (The Office)

-"Money" is the seventh and eighth episode of the fourth season of the American comedy television series The Office, and the show's sixtieth and sixty-first episode overall.
+"Money" is the seventh and eighth episode of the fourth season of the American comedy television series The Office and the show's sixtieth and sixty-first episode overall.
 It first aired on October 18, 2007, on NBC, and was the last of four consecutive hour-long episodes that opened the fourth season.
 The episode was written and directed by Paul Lieberstein, who also acts on the show as Human Resources Representative Toby Flenderson.
 "Money" marked Lieberstein's directorial debut.

 In the episode, Jan, now living with Michael, forces costly changes in Michael's life and he starts to worry about his financial situation.
-To remedy the problem, Michael leaves work early for a late night job as a telemarketer until 1 a.m.
-When Ryan finds out, he forces Michael to quit, who then fears that there is no way in which he can support Jan and himself.
-He hops a train to run away, but Jan meets him and tells him that they can work together to find a way to live.
-Meanwhile, Dwight pines over Angela, who is later asked out by Andy.
-After a pep-talk by Jim, Dwight returns as his normal annoying self, to Jim's pleasure.
+To remedy the problem, Michael leaves work early for a late night job as a telemarketer.
+Meanwhile, Dwight pines over Angela, who is asked out by Andy.
 Pam and Jim visit Dwight's family farm, which he has fashioned into a bed and breakfast.

 Plot

-Michael Scott (Steve Carell) and Jan Levinson (Melora Hardin) discuss her plans to renovate their condo.
-Not only are the plans costly, but Jan has forced several other changes at Michael's expense, such as trading in both cars to buy her a Porsche Boxster.
-Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) discover that Dwight Schrute (Rainn Wilson) is running Schrute Farm as an "agritourism" bed and breakfast.
+Jim Halpert and Pam Beesly discover that Dwight Schrute is running Schrute Farm as an "agritourism" bed and breakfast.
 They spend the night there, taking part in table-making demonstrations, beet wine-making, distributing manure and having Dwight read an excerpt from Harry Potter and the Deathly Hallows to them.
-That night, however, after a series of strange noises, Jim finds Dwight moaning in depression over Angela Martin (Angela Kinsey), while Pam discovers Dwight's Amish cousin Mose (Michael Schur) outside using an outhouse, to which she reacts "What century is this?"
+That night, Jim and Pam are awoken by Dwight moaning in depression over Angela Martin.
+Jim and Pam attempt to cheer him up by posting a positive review of his bed and breakfast on TripAdvisor.com.
+However, Andy Bernard gains Angela's approval to ask her out on a date by giving her the cat that Dwight tried to give Angela earlier.
+Dwight retreats to the stairwell to moan.
+Jim goes to console him but gets distracted with recounting his days pining for Pam, ultimately abandoning Dwight to go kiss Pam passionately.
+Jim and Pam are pleased when Dwight returns to his desk and starts making sales calls.